jacobkap/crimebythenumbers/docs/pdf-scraping.md

 ## Extracting data from PDFs

 We scraped dates for shootings from 2013 and more recent and now need to get the dates for 2012 and before.
-We will do so by scraping the PDFs and taking the line that says the data of the shooting.
+We will do so by scraping the PDFs and taking the line that says the date of the shooting.

 For this we will use the package `pdftools` which lets R scrape PDFs.